hongvincent/ai-performance-engineering/code/ch10/README.md

 **Purpose**: Use Tensor Memory Accelerator for hardware-managed data movement.

-**Note**: TMA descriptor APIs currently have driver issues on B200/GB10.
-This example demonstrates the pattern using fallback async copies.
+TMA (Tensor Memory Accelerator) is supported on modern NVIDIA GPUs.
+This example demonstrates using TMA for async data movement.

 ```cpp
 __global__ void tma_pipeline_kernel(